Airdef/BeatData_Test/README.md

 ### Setting Up Your Environment

+## Direct Link from GitHub :

+You can  access the notebook directly from GitHub thanks to the embedded Colab link in the .ipynb file.

+## Alternative
 1. **Open Google Colab:**
    - Visit [Google Colab](https://colab.research.google.com) and sign in with your Google account.